Welcome to PE at Longcause

 We benefit from having specialist PE teachers delivering PE across the school.
 Our offer is further boosted by working with occupational therapists as well as using our link with local community groups such as Plymouth Argyle Community Trust.

-Our curriculum is separated into the 5 key areas of Swimming, Cycling, Gymnastics, Fitness and Games and Outdoor Adventure and is structured across our strands as per our concept and coverage map.
+Our curriculum is separated into the 5 key areas of Swimming, Cycling, Gymnastics, Fitness and Games and Outdoor Adventure and is structured across our strands as per our curriculum progression ladders.

 |Pathway||Timetable Allocation for PE|

 |Explorers||2 Sessions per week|

 |Year 11||1 Session per week plus DofE 'Physical' session and expedition activities|